davidroman0O/tempolite/readme.md

 Tempolite is a lightweight, SQLite-based workflow engine for Go that provides deterministic execution of workflows with support for activities, side effects, sagas, signals, and versioning.
 It's designed to be a simpler alternative to complex workflow engines while maintaining essential features for reliable business process automation.

-> Not ready for prime time but good enough for playing with it and small applications.
+> Work In Progress: Not ready for prime time but good enough for playing with it and small applications.

 ## Features